abdyfranco/serveros/README.md

 ### macOS High Sierra Patcher
-macOS High Sierra Patcher, the successor to macOS Sierra Patcher, is an easy-to-use tool that allows anyone to install macOS High Sierra on unsupported Macs.
+macOS High Sierra Patcher, the successor to macOS Sierra Patcher, is an easy-to-use tool that allows anyone to install macOS High Sierra on unsupported Macs, also adds support for APFS drives.

 ### Xserve LOM Configurator
 Xserve LOM Configurator, allows you to configure the Xserve's Lights Out Management ports